Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/README.md

   const repositoryNames = client.listRepositoryNames();
   for await (const repositoryName of repositoryNames) {
     const repository = client.getRepository(repositoryName);
-    // Obtain the images ordered from newest to oldest const imageManifests = repository.listManifestProperties({
+    // Obtain the images ordered from newest to oldest by passing the `orderBy` option const imageManifests = repository.listManifestProperties({
       orderBy: "LastUpdatedOnDescending"
     });